Brian Marquis: Early life

-Music career
+Career

 Therefore I Am

-The band developed a strong fan base following the strength of their ferocious live shows, and their 2006 EP "You Are Connected."
-After successful years of touring including spots on Vans Warped Tour and Rockstar Taste of Chaos Tour the band was designated as a "Best Unsigned Band of the Month" by Alternative Press Magazine, and featured as one of the "Top Unsigned Bands in the U.S." on DailyChorus.com.
+The band developed a strong fan base following the strength of their ferocious live shows, and their 2006 EP You Are Connected.
+After successful years of touring, including spots on Vans Warped Tour and Rockstar Taste of Chaos Tour, the band was designated as a "Best Unsigned Band of the Month" by Alternative Press Magazine, and featured as one of the "Top Unsigned Bands in the U.S." on DailyChorus.com.
 The band released two albums before they announced their decision to break up in 2010.
 Brian expressed in an interview with Gaining Ground Media: "Being in a band is great, but sometimes you need something that is all under your control: musically and decision-wise."

 Acoustic Basement Stage

 When Marquis moved to Los Angeles in 2011, he approached Vans Warped Tour founder Kevin Lyman with the idea of an all-acoustic stage at the Vans Warped Tour.
 Lyman liked the idea and agreed to hire Marquis as Producer of the stage.
-The beginning of 2013 saw Marquis taking his idea of the Acoustic Basement out in its own run as The Acoustic Basement Tour hitting intimate club performances around the US.
+The beginning of 2013 saw Marquis taking his idea of the Acoustic Basement out in its own run as The Acoustic Basement Tour, hitting intimate club performances around the US.
 Performers include: Front Porch Step, Rob Lynch, Aaron West and the Roaring Twenties, KOJI, Geoff Rickly, Bad Rabbits, Nick Santino, Transit, and John-Allison Weiss.